UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

 ### Configure cipher curves (Windows Server 2016 only)

 On Windows Server 2016 it is required to configure the elliptic curve preference.
-This can be done via an elevated PowerShell:
+This can be done with an elevated PowerShell:

 1. Right click PowerShell and select _Run as administrator_
 2. Copy and paste the following commands to the elevated PowerShell and execute them one by one